2020 Subaru Legacy Trim Levels with Comparisons & Configurations.

 You have six trims in total to consider when checking out the 2020 Subaru Legacy.
 The following is a detailed summary of the different features you will find on each.
 Ideally, this guide will help you determine which model is correct for you.

-Compare the 2020 Subaru Legacy Base vs Premium Trim Levels.
+Compare the 2020 Subaru Legacy Base vs Premium Trims.
 What is the difference?

 The entry-level Legacy is very well-equipped compared to other vehicles.
 It is powered a 2.5 four-cylinder engine that produces 182-horsepower and 176 lb-ft of torque.
 Subaru has paired this engine with a continuously variable transmission.
 It uses symmetrical all-wheel-drive to help give you superior traction.
 The Legacy comes with an 18.5-gallon tank, which Subaru claims allows it to go nearly 650 miles on the highway before needing to fill-up.